francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/002-The_Quantum_World.rst

 The power of the quantum computer, meanwhile, lies in its much richer repertoire of states.
 A quantum computer also has bits.
-But instead of 0 and 1, its quantum bits, or *qubits*, can represent a 0, 1, or both at once, which is a property known as **superposition**.
+But instead of 0 and 1, its quantum bits, or *qubits*, can represent a 0, 1, or linear combination of both, which is a property known as **superposition**.
 This on its own is no special thing, since a computer whose bits can be intermediate between 0 and 1 is just an analog computer, scarcely more powerful than an ordinary digital computer.
 However, a quantum computer takes